aadiiiitii001/Multi-Tenant-SaaS-Project-Management-Backend/README.md

 The system contains four main entities.

-- Organizations
-Represents tenants using the platform.
+- Organizations: Represents tenants using the platform.

-- Users
-Belong to organizations and have specific roles.
+- Users: Belong to organizations and have specific roles.

-- Projects
-Projects managed by organizations.
+- Projects: Projects managed by organizations.

-- Tasks
-Work items belonging to projects.
+- Tasks: Work items belonging to projects.

 ---